Concept · article 09 of 18

 Whichever frequency you pick, the math reduces to one daily slice that subtracts from EBIT every day the cost is active.

-04 Does it sum back to the bill?
+04 Do the daily slices sum back to the bill?

 In the P&L views, when you switch from day to month view, nouz shows the actual monthly cost (€2.800) rather than the sum-of-30-slices (€2.761,50).
 The reconciliation hides the rounding artifact at the view level.